-The third and fourth 2018 Celebration cheeses are Comté and Gruyère.
+The fourth and fifth 2018 Celebration cheeses are Comté and Gruyère.

 Now before the purists among us grow cranky about approximation between the two cheeses, I’ll be clear that these are different cheeses, each with a distinct recipe, history, and cultural significance.
 They look, smell, taste, and feel differently from each other.